Pablo-Molla-Charlez/SecondaryModel/README.md

 conda run -n S2 python Utils/experiments.py --config config.yaml
 ```

-`experiments.py` reads the YAML and fans out subprocesses (`kronos_tree.py`, `python -m Utils.edge`, `Utils/feature_selection_experiment.py`), passing the **YAML file path** via `--config` plus the CLI selectors `--m2 / --direction / --granularity` per iteration.
+`experiments.py` reads the YAML and fans out subprocesses (`m2_pipeline.py`, `python -m Utils.edge`, `Utils/feature_selection_experiment.py`), passing the **YAML file path** via `--config` plus the CLI selectors `--m2 / --direction / --granularity` per iteration.
 Workers reload the same YAML, so there is no drift between orchestrator and workers.

 **CLI vs config contract.** The config defines *what a slice is made of* (data signature, splits, threshold/HPO knobs, output root).
 CLI args define *which slice a given invocation runs* (`--m2`, `--direction`, `--granularity`, `--phase`).
-The `experiment.{m2, direction, granularity}` lists in the config are read only by `experiments.py`, which explodes them into per-slice invocations.
+The `experiment.{m2, direction, granularity}` lists in the config are read only by `experiments.py`, which expands them into per-slice invocations.
 Each subprocess honours its CLI selectors *exactly* — `--direction up --granularity 1d` trains only up/1d, nothing else.

 #### Config knobs that drive the run